Gotoro/tml-pngtogif/README.md

 Uncommenting it will make the script create, in addition to generating the gif, all the frames that it used.

 For example, it will create 7 images AkumuMirror0-6.png for the example at the top.
 Useful if you want to extract the individual frames.

+### Duration of the gif frame
+You can specify the duration of how long each gif frame should stay up for in the script.

+Change the ```duration=80``` in the last line of the script, in milliseconds.
+Useful if the resulting gif is too slow or too fast.